CodingGagan/markdown_test/install-and-configure/advanced-configuration/custom-prom/grafana-mimir-integration.md

-# Grafana Mimir Integration for Kubecost
+# Grafana Mimir Integration for nOps

-In the standard deployment of [Kubecost](https://www.kubecost.com/), Kubecost is deployed with a bundled Prometheus instance to collect and store metrics of your Kubernetes cluster.
-Kubecost also provides the flexibility to connect with your time series database or storage.
+In the standard deployment of [nOps](https://www.nOps.com/), nOps is deployed with a bundled Prometheus instance to collect and store metrics of your Kubernetes cluster. nOps also provides the flexibility to connect with your time series database or storage.
 [Grafana Mimir](https://grafana.com/oss/mimir/) is an open-source, horizontally scalable, highly available, multi-tenant TSDB for long-term storage for Prometheus.

-This document will show you how to integrate the Grafana Mimir with Kubecost for long-term metrics retention.
-In this setup, you need to use Grafana Agent to collect metrics from Kubecost and your Kubernetes cluster.
+This document will show you how to integrate the Grafana Mimir with nOps for long-term metrics retention.
+In this setup, you need to use Grafana Agent to collect metrics from nOps and your Kubernetes cluster.
 The metrics will be re-written to your existing [Grafana Mimir setup without an authenticating reverse proxy](https://grafana.com/docs/mimir/latest/operators-guide/secure/authentication-and-authorization/#without-an-authenticating-reverse-proxy)

 ## Prerequisites